An employee of an airline or qualifying company (active or retired), employees spouse, dependent children and parents and in-laws of the employee.

 All kinds of people take cruises, and there's no such thing as a typical cruise passenger!
 Passengers can vary from ship to ship and cruise to cruise.
 Just ask your Dargal vacation planner for recommendations on the best ship & itinerary for you, based on your tastes and lifestyle.

 Absolutely.
 If you're traveling alone, most ships have parties just for singles early on, so you can get to meet other people right away.
 Most ships have single cabins as well as single rates for double staterooms.
 In many cases, a cruise line will even find you a roommate to share a double with, if you ask them.

 Without a doubt, cruising offers an atmosphere that's perfect for romance with dinners for two, moonlit strolls along the deck, and dancing under the stars.
 Most lines provide special services from Sunday or Monday departures with champagne and breakfast in bed.
 (Speaking of beds, most ships have double, queen, or king sizes.)
 Some ships offer special programs for performing a marriage ceremony or renewing your marriage vows in port.

 Your attitude.
 If you begin the cruise with a positive attitude, you will have a good time.
 A cruise is what you make of it.
 Get to know the crew members - dining room staff, cruise director and staff, the cabin steward.
 Who knows?
 You might even learn something new.

-Please check with your travel agent for details on accessibility and assistance available on ships.
+Please check with your Dargal vacation planner for details on accessibility and assistance available on ships.
 Many cruises can also accommodate special diets.

-For a reasonable fee most cruiselines will do your laundry and dry cleaning in just one day.
-Bring your blow dryer and electric razor from home as you won't need an adaptor.
+For a reasonable fee most cruise lines will do your laundry and dry cleaning in just one day.
+Bring your blow dryer and electric razor from home as you won't need an adapter.